Advice and answers from the UserGuiding Team

 • Go back to the localization settings of your material

-• Upload your translated file
+• Upload your translated file using the CSV Upload Button

-Previewing & Publishing the Material
+Previewing and Publishing the Material

 Each Localized material can be previewed in the languages you have translated into.